comp426-2022-spring/a99-nashira/README.md

 ## Summary
  Our team has constructed a mental health log for students.
 On this application, one can log in/sign up to complete a given survey that asks some basic information.
 Basic information includes your mood, how well you slept, how many hours you slept, etc. There is also a resources page which provides different links to mental health resources.

-# Installation & Run Requirements
+# Installation & Run Instructions

 ## 1. Open the terminal on your local machine and clone our repository from Github into your IDE:
  - https://github.com/comp426-2022-spring/a99-nashira.git